Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

-There is a significant amount of work focused on adapting VLMs to low-resource languages and narrowing the performance gap.
-Table~\ref{tab:vlm_low_resource} summarizes the compared models, architectural choices, the strategy used to gather training data, training method, and covered languages. \textbf{red}{sometimes very different vocabulary means too much tokenization}
+A significant amount of work focused on adapting VLMs to low-resource languages and narrowing the performance gap.
+Table~\ref{tab:vlm_low_resource} summarizes the compared models, architectural choices, the strategy used to gather training data, training method, and covered languages.

 LLaVA-NDiNO \citep{musacchio2024llava} represents a family of VLMs trained for the Italian language.
-The architecture closely follows the LLaVA-NeXT architecture: the authors used CLIP's ViT for the Vision Encoder, a MLP for the Projection Module and LLaMA 3 8B base for the Languge Model.
-The training dataset represents a mix of Italian native multimodal data and comprehensive collection of VQA and instructions datasets machine-transalted to Italian.
-Regarding the training method, the authors follow a four-step procedure.
-First, they pre-train the projection module to align visual representations with the LLM’s token space.
-Second, they train all modules jointly on Italian image–text pairs.
-Third, they freeze the vision encoder and perform instruction tuning.
-Finally, they continue instruction tuning on longer, more descriptive samples.
-The authors report improved performance on Italian downstream tasks, demonstrating that machine translation can effectively improve the multilingual capabilities of vision–language models.
+The architecture closely follows the LLaVA-NeXT architecture: the authors used CLIP's ViT for the vision encoder, a multi-layer perceptron for the projection module, and LLaMA 3 8B base for the language model.
+The training dataset represents a mix of Italian native multimodal data and a comprehensive collection of VQA and instructions datasets, machine-translated to Italian.
+Regarding the training method, the authors followed a four-step procedure.
+First, they pre-trained the projection module to align visual representations with the LLM’s token space.
+Second, they trained all modules jointly on Italian image-text pairs.
+Third, they froze the vision encoder and performed instruction tuning.
+Finally, they continued instruction tuning on longer, more descriptive samples.
+The authors reported improved performance on Italian downstream tasks, demonstrating that machine translation can effectively improve the multilingual capabilities of vision-language models.

-The Vietnamese language has also been explored through the model LaVY \citep{tran2024lavy}.
-The authors use a Vietnamese pre-trained LLM and adopt a fine-tuning procedure similar to that of LLaVA-NDiNO.
-They first pre-train the projection module to generate tokens compatible with the new LLM, followed by instruction tuning with the vision encoder frozen.
-In the second stage, they apply LoRA, significantly reducing the computational cost of fine-tuning the LLM.
-Regarding data preparation, the authors leverage LLMs at multiple stages: automatically translating English datasets into Vietnamese, refining the translations for fluency and accuracy, and generating image descriptions for locally relevant Vietnamese content.
-The authors report state-of-the-art results on Vietnamese downstream tasks.
+The Vietnamese language has also been explored through the LaVY \citep{tran2024lavy} model.
+The authors used a Vietnamese pre-trained LLM and adopted a fine-tuning procedure similar to that of LLaVA-NDiNO.
+They first pre-trained the projection module to generate tokens compatible with the new LLM, followed by instruction tuning with the vision encoder frozen.
+In the second stage, they applied LoRA, significantly reducing the computational cost of fine-tuning the LLM.
+Regarding data preparation, the authors leveraged LLMs at multiple stages: automatically translating English datasets into Vietnamese, refining the translations for fluency and accuracy, and generating image descriptions for locally relevant Vietnamese content.
+The authors reported state-of-the-art results on Vietnamese downstream tasks.